(left) Walls; (right) Porta Cannara

 Palazzo dei Consoli and S. Francesco

 Three large churches and the Town Hall are positioned in the main square of Bevagna in a way which is very unusual; their fašades are neither aligned to nor opposite those of the other buildings.
 The lack of symmetry adds to the beauty of the piazza, rather than diminishing it.

 (left) S. Silvestro; (centre) S. Michele Arcangelo and (right) its portal

 The portal of S. Michele Arcangelo shows a very interesting mixture of Roman and medieval arts.
 Fragments of the entablature of a Roman temple were reworked to obtain medieval motifs and reliefs.
-The panels of the door were decorated with Roman bucrani, a frieze which one does not expect to find in a church (bucrani: what's that? have a look at a glossary of art terms).
+The panels of the door were decorated with Roman bucrani, a frieze which one does not expect to find in a church.

 (left) S. Francesco; (centre) S. Margherita; (right) S. Filippo